 There is much more to a day at the Northern Trust Open than watching world-class golf.
 To help you plan an enjoyable visit with your family to Riviera Country Club, we’ve included some important information below.

 Youth under the age of 18 get free grounds tickets when accompanied by a ticketed adult.
 However, if you plan to access corporate hospitality or the Clubhouse with your children, they must have a paid ticket for those venues.

 Autographs are not allowed during tournament play, but that doesn't mean there aren't plenty of opportunities to score some signatures from your family's favorite players.
 Don't forget to bring your Sharpie and some Northern Trust Open gear!

 - During the practice rounds, follow the same group for a couple of holes.
 You’ll be surprised how often players reward those dedicated fans who have stuck with them.

 - During tournament play (Thursday through Sunday) visit our autograph area located between the 1st tee and the 18th green.
 Many players take time to give autographs after they have turned in their scorecards.

 Located in the heart of the golf course, The Grove is the perfect area to kick back and relax.
 No "Quiet Please" signs here.
 You and your family can enjoy food, drink and fun while taking a break.
 Our giant outdoor video screen ensures you won't miss a stroke.
 And while you're here, you can take a few minutes for a free swing analysis or spend some time on the Grove's putting green.

 Youth Day Clinic

-If you are planning to attend the Northern Trust Open on Saturday or Sunday, consider signing your children up for the Youth Day Clinic.
+If you are planning to attend the Northern Trust Open on Saturday, consider attending the Youth Day Clinic.